How long has it been since you have run a social media audit?

-If social media marketing is a crucial element of your marketing strategy (which it should be), then you must know the ropes to run a social media audit – again and again.
+If social media marketing is a crucial element of your marketing strategy (as it ought to be), understanding how to run a social media audit is imperative.

-As a result, they end up drowning surplus money, time, and workforce in the longer run.
+They end up drowning in surplus money, time, and workforce in the long run.

-Just so you don’t blindly run your social accounts with half-baked strategies, we have come with a step-by-step guide to run a successful social media audit.
+To avoid operating your social accounts with incomplete strategies, we have developed a step-by-step guide to running a successful social media audit.

 What is a Social Media Audit?

-In simple words, a social media audit is a step-by-step procedure to track, compile, and evaluate the current state of all your social media accounts in one place.
+A social media audit is a systematic process designed to collate, assess, and analyze the performance and presence of all your social media accounts comprehensively.

-Why is it Important to Run a Social Media Audit?
+Why Should You Run a Social Media Audit?

 How to Run a Social Media Audit?

-The aim is to have a unified list of all your social profiles in one place so you can supervise and explore new or missing opportunities on any channel.
+You might also uncover unofficial accounts representing your brand created by affiliates or impostors.
+Identifying and closing these is essential.
+The goal here is to consolidate a comprehensive list of all your social profiles in one location, enabling efficient supervision and the exploration of new or missing opportunities on any channel.

-So, stretch your fingers and start searching your brand name on google and every other social media network.
-Be it an Instagram audit or taking stock of your Facebook pages, every network is important.
+Therefore, prepare to delve into a meticulous search for your brand name on Google and every other social media network.
+Whether conducting an Instagram audit or taking stock of your Facebook pages, every network is important.